Sanmoo/kotlin-ddd-synchronizer/BACKLOG.md

         [X] Definition of Legacy Event Schema
         [X] Real processing of Legacy Event, creating one or more Commands for processing [X] When not
-[ ] Processing of Events from New Bounded Context
+[X] Processing of Events from New Bounded Context
-    [ ] When event is originated by Integrator Action [ ] When not
+    [X] When event is originated by Integrator Action [X] When not
 [ ] Review: Commands need to be serialized, Events need to be deserialized.
-Remove functions in Message classes [ ] Processing of Commands CreateResourceADownstream and CreateResourceAUpstream [ ] Processing of Commands UpdateResourceADownstream and UpdateResourceAUpstream [ ] Processing of Commands CreateResourceBDownstream and CreateResourceBUpstream [ ] Review documentation and write down what needs improvement
+Remove functions in Message classes [ ] Processing of Commands CreateResourceADownstream and CreateResourceAUpstream [ ] Processing of Commands UpdateResourceADownstream and UpdateResourceAUpstream [ ] Processing of Commands CreateResourceBDownstream and CreateResourceBUpstream [ ] Review documentation and write down what needs improvement [ ] Test coverage for all classes and with Integration tests using In Memory H2 Database

 ## Legacy Event Data